-Below is a blog post of Seth’s, that I felt compelled to share with you.
-I believe that it delivers an important message for our businesses, especially for home inspectors that are new to the industry.
+Below is a blog post of Seth’s, that I felt compelled to share.
+I believe that it delivers an important message that’s applicable to all business owners, especially home inspectors that are new to the industry.
 This content was posted at Seth Godin’s blog on March 11, 2016.
-You can easily subscribe to Seth Godin’s blog at http://www.sethgodin.com/sg/subscribe.aspx.
+You can easily subscribe to Seth Godin’s blog at https://seths.blog/subscribe/

 When George Martin first met the Beatles and became their producer, he liked their sound and their energy, but he didn’t think they could write songs.
 So he licensed a song, handed it to them and had them record it.
 John and Paul hated doing this, so they asked if they could write one.
 That became their first hit.
 Faced with opposition and competition, they became better songwriters.